Omphale

 In Greek mythology, Omphale (/ˈɒmfəˌliː/; Ὀμφάλη) was princess of the kingdom of Lydia in Asia Minor.
 Diodorus Siculus provides the first appearance of the Omphale theme in literature, though Aeschylus was aware of the episode.
 The Greeks did not recognize her as a goddess: the undisputed etymological connection with omphalos, the world-navel, has never been made clear.
-In her best-known myth, she is the mistress of the hero Heracles during a year of required servitude, a scenario that, according to some, offered writers and artists opportunities to explore sexual roles and erotic themes.
+In her best-known myth, she is the mistress of the hero Heracles during a year of required servitude.

 Family

 According to Diodorus Siculus, Omphale was the daughter of Iardanus while according to the mythographer Apollodorus, the name of her father was Iardanes, and she was the wife of Tmolus, a king of Lydia from whom she inherited his throne.